 Computer animations may provide educators with a viable way to address chemistry's abstract nature.
 Current research suggests that students benefit from even short exposure to computer animations of molecular events.
 This applied study examined the potential benefit of using computer animations to enhance traditional teaching techniques.
 Two groups of students, one taught with computer animations and one taught without computer animations, completed the same assessments.
 Statistical analysis of the assessments provides evidence that the use of computer animations leads to improved student comprehension of microscopic processes and their relationship to macroscopic phenomena occurring in gases.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Bailey, Carl G., "Examining the Effectiveness of Computer Animations As a tool in Teaching High School Introductory Chemistry" (2007).
-All Regis University Theses.
+Regis University Student Publications.
 257.